-Wright has led the Panthers to Little East Conference post-season berths seven times, and ECAC post-season berths in five seasons.
+Wright has led the Panthers to Little East Conference post-season berths eight times, and ECAC post-season berths in five seasons.
 He was also an assistant on the 2001 PSU squad that captured the ECAC New England Championship.
 Wright earned career coaching victory #100 with PSU's final win in 2014.

 A native of England, Wright completed a Bachelor's degree (with honors) from De Montfort University (England) in 1996.
 He attained both a post-graduate degree from Cheltenham & Gloucester College (England), a sport psychology diploma from Newcastle College (England), and the Hanson’s coaching award from North Hertfordshire College (England).
 While at NHC, Wright coached and played as the starting goalkeeper on the team that went to the 1997 National Championship game.
 Most recently, Wright finished a Master’s Degree in Athletic Administration from PSU, graduating with a perfect gpa.

 As a coach, Wright has worked across the world for various coaching organizations, including the academy system at English Premiership club Arsenal FC.
-Wright has attended countless professional games throughout the world, including three FIFA world cups, and holds the highest coaching licenses in the country; the USSF 'A' license, USSF National Youth License, NSCAA Advanced National License, NSCAA Goalkeeping License, as well as several licenses from the English FA / UEFA.
+Wright has attended countless professional games throughout the world, including three FIFA World Cups, and holds the highest coaching licenses in the country; the USSF 'A' license, USSF National Youth License, NSCAA Advanced National License, NSCAA Goalkeeping License, as well as several licenses from the English FA / UEFA.

 In addition to his duties at PSU, Wright has served as the head goalkeeping coach for the New Hampshire Olympic Development Program and currently serves the NH ODP program as the head coach for the U-14 Boys Team.
 In addition, Wright served as a staff coach for the US Youth Soccer Region 1 Boys ODP program, working for seven years with the top players in the Region at the U13, U16, and U17 ages.

-As an educator, Wright works for the New Hampshire Soccer Association, teaching United States Soccer Federation National licensing courses to 100’s of coaches in the region.
+As an educator, Wright works for the New Hampshire Soccer Association, teaching United States Soccer Federation National licensing courses to hundreds of coaches in the region.
 At PSU, Wright teaches for the department of Health & Human Performance, in both the ‘Coaching’ and ‘Sports Management’ programs.